-The care paradigm for people with HIV has shifted from managing progress illness with a poor prognosis to managing a chronic condition.
+The care paradigm for people with HIV has shifted from managing progressive illness with a poor prognosis to managing a chronic condition.
 Despite this improvement, people living with HIV continue to experience considerable stresses, so promoting their holistic wellbeing is a key aspect of long-term care.

 Invaluable reading for health professionals working within multidisciplinary teams that provide care for people living with HIV, this book is also a core text for those studying in the area.